Big data has been the preserve of the largest tech companies, but synthetic data may be about to level the playing field.

 Raman Mehta, CIO at automotive company, Visteon, suggests that not a lot of labelled data is required whilst at the same time, the learning curve of models is speeded up when using synthetic data.

 Companies such as Facebook have made billions off the back of data.
 That market is likely to undergo considerable change in the years ahead with people being empowered to take ownership of their own data.
-However, there is also market for synthetic data.
+However, there is also a market for synthetic data.

 Read More: Are you really buying Facebook’s privacy-focused vision?
 Op-ed